OnlyInAmerica/GlanceReader/README.md

 ## Thanks
-In no partiular order.
+In no particular order.
 Thanks everybody!

 + [andrewgiang](https://github.com/andrewgiang) for contributing a re-usable library based on the early project, and other contributions
 + [defer](https://github.com/defer) for refactoring that made it easier to support multiple formats